Multiple gunshot suicide

-Multiple gunshot suicide occurs when a person commits suicide by inflicting multiple gunshots on themselves before becoming incapacitated.
+Multiple-gunshot suicide occurs when an individual commits suicide by inflicting multiple gunshots on oneself before becoming incapacitated.
 It excludes suicides where the firearms are operated by other people, such as suicide by cop.

 Causes

 Incapacitation from a gunshot injury results from a decrease in the functioning of the central nervous system.
 In a suicide by firearm, immediate incapacitation can be achieved by direct disruption to brain stem tissue.
 Rapid incapacitation can be achieved indirectly by cerebral hypoxemia resulting from massive bleeding from the heart, the thoracic aorta, or the pulmonary artery.
 Damage to other major organs – the lungs, kidneys, liver, spleen – results only in delayed incapacitation.
 Incapacitation by a shot to the head is achieved when the bullet penetrates the cerebrum; however, numerous bullet trajectories, including a shot between the eyes, do not achieve this penetration.

 Examples

-Multiple gunshot suicides are rare, but possible.
-In one study of 138 gunshot suicides, 5 (3.6%) involved two shots to the head, the first of which missed the brain.
-In 2012, a suicide was reported in which a man shot himself 8 times in the head before he died 22 hours later.
+Multiple-gunshot suicides are rare, but possible.
+In one study of 138 gunshot suicides, five (3.6%) involved two shots to the head, the first of which missed the brain.
+In 2012, a suicide was reported in which a man shot himself eight times in the head before he died 22 hours later.